 After-School Classes: “Connect to the World”

-The curriculum is designed to specifically help students meet the learning goals of Hawaii’s Department of Education Social Studies standards.
-Curriculum units include topics such as human rights, climate change, and globalization.
+The curriculum is designed to specifically help students meet the learning goals of Hawaiʻi’s Department of Education Social Studies standards.
+Examples of curricular themes this year include: caring for our ocean world, global food safety, climate change, Asian philosophies, and diaspora.
 Students who enroll in the class can earn one half credit in Social Studies each semester.

 “Since I started this class, I am actually paying more attention about the things that are going on around the world.
 I’m always watching the news now.”

 – Waipahu After-School Class student